 Flores is an island in Indonesia that lies east of the Komodo Islands and west of Lembata Island.
 The main reasons people come to the area are for the world-class scuba diving and to trek with Komodo Dragons.
 People usually base themselves in Labuan Bajo.
 Although the town itself is a touch on the shabby side, there’s some gorgeous luxury beachside accommodation just along the coast.
 Liang Bua Cave (Hobbit Cave), Malanage Hot Spring, Cunca Rami Waterfall and Nusa Kutu are a few of the fantastic short trips available, while Kelimutu National Park and Inierie are also well worth exploring for their volcanos.

 There are five prominent places for a safari in Africa.
 In Botswana, you can explore the Chobe National Park and Moremi Game Reserve.
-Rwanda has the ‘Big 5’ in addition to world-famous mountain gorillas in their natural habitat.
+Rwanda has the ‘Big 5’ in addition to world-famous mountain gorillas in their natural habitat, which you can see on a gorilla safari.
 Tanzania is the location of the great wildebeest migration, the Serengeti and the world’s largest crater—Ngorongoro.
 If you go to Kenya in late summer, you can watch migrating animals cross through crocodile-filled waters.
 You should also be able to see pink flamingoes, elephants and giraffes.
 Finally, take a safari in Namibia to see the Kalahari and Namib Desert, track the black rhino and trek through massive sand dunes in the desert.